 - Predictable monthly costs are more important than flexibility

-If you have fewer than 50 products and want beautiful design with minimal effort, Squarespace Commerce is perfect.
+Squarespace Commerce, best for small stores.
+If you have fewer than 50 products and want beautiful design with minimal effort, Squarespace Commerce is a good fit.
 Limited compared to WooCommerce but much simpler.

 WooCommerce is a powerful, flexible e-commerce platform that gives you complete control over your online store.
 It’s an excellent choice if you need customization, already use WordPress, want to own your data completely, or need specific features that hosted platforms don’t offer.